he was born dead...

 “A gift is an intrinsically God-given and a voluntarily bestowed talent without compensation and void of partiality.
 It is a unique ability or capacity, a genius, a power, a faculty, a capability and an aptitude freely endowed on every Man which can only be personally discovered and then harnessed, honed, and mastered in the dimension of time through the method of work for the benefit and enjoyment of humanity.”

 To ascertain that her potent words would remain paramount at the vanguard of his son’s psyche, habitual “power seminars” between mother and son were compulsory.
-Employing the “Holy Scriptures” as the foundation, a book that the mother affectionately called “the incorruptible seed,” Dorcas would plod through the frail pages of the Bible with her son and clearly exhibit to him how his gift was weaved to every aspect of his life, particularly his purpose, vision and faith in God.
+Employing the “Holy Scriptures” as the foundation, a book that the mother affectionately called “the incorruptible seed,” Dorcas would plod through the frail pages of the Bible with her son and clearly exhibit to him how his gift was weaved to every aspect of his life, particularly his purpose, vision and faith.

 In the verse of a 2009 commissioned painting entitled “Estuary of Peace,” now part of the Cannon family private collection (Vermont, New York), Nya′ partially unveils the wondrously untellable splendors he unearthed from the Bible through his mother and how they are keenly embedded within every pore of his work.
 Scripted in the form of a letter, as if one was expressing his immortal gratitude to a precious, faultless, unblemished, splendorous, radiating and imperishable lover, the artist inscribes;